gkjolin/Unity-Roguelike/README.md

 GameBehaviour is a subclass of Unity's MonoBehaviour.
 Subclassing GameBehaviour instead of MonoBehaviour provides additional hooks for important events, such as when a new map is created, or when the player moves.
 It handles subscribing and unsubscribing to events so that this logic exists only in one place, reducing opportunity for error and making changes to the event system much easier.

-Event driven architecture is fairly error prone, but when used sparingly and carefully goes a long way in decoupling classes.
+Event driven architecture is notoriously error prone, but when used sparingly and carefully goes a long way in decoupling classes.

 ### Time

-Rather than having simple turns, the game runs on a custom time system.
-When dynamic entites such as enemies are instantiated, they automatically subscribe to certain game events, such as time passing.
+Rather than having simple turns, the game runs on a custom time system where player actions result in a certain amount of time passing.
+When dynamic entites such as enemies are instantiated, they automatically subscribe to changes in time.
 This results in a flow of logic along these lines:

 1. Player takes an action (moves, attacks, etc.)
 2. Player tells GameTime to increase time based on how long that action took.
 3. GameTime broadcasts an event indicating that time has passed.
 4. Subscribed entity checks if the current time exceeds the time for its next action.
-4a.
-If so, entity acts, and increments its personal "time to next action" variable appropriately.
+5. If so, entity acts, and increments its personal "time to next action" variable appropriately.
+Otherwise idles.
-4b.
-If not, entity does nothing.

 The purpose is to easily accommodate a rich notion of speed: fast monsters may move or attack several times each time a player moves, while slower ones may allow the player several actions before acting.
 It also allows different actions to take different amounts of time.
+Moving is faster than attacking, and certain abilities may take longer than others.

 Implementation notes: